 Finally, we will create some atmosphere, visible on the horizon, using a volume.

-Create a sphere.
-Scale it so that it covers the Earth object.
+- Scale the volume so that it covers the Earth object.

-- Create a Standard Volume shader and assign it to the sphere.
-The sphere should now render as a volume.
+- Create a Standard Volume shader and assign it to the volume.